 There is a theory that says that high and ever-present usage of a brand can negatively impact messaging, making the consumer likely to look away from that core logo, however there is neither behavioural or scientific research to support this.

-In actual fact, the converse has been proven in that if consumers are not able to recognise a brand or logo, they are less likely to engage, and therefore fail to connect with a message or brand.
+In actual fact, the inverse has been proven that if consumers are not able to recognise a brand or logo, they are less likely to engage, and therefore fail to connect with a message or brand.

 A familiar logo can increase the attention and engagement consumers have with a creative message, we are more likely to look at information we are already familiar with.
 Brand inclusion and placement is key!